JustinLennox/p1/README.txt

 information via an input file and dispatches them using a variety of data structures.
 The dispatch information is stored as shipping labels and printed to an output file.

+Things Modified From Skeletion Code:
+-Each .h file has a corresponding .cpp file to implement all of its functions.
+-The SuperMarket.h files has been condensed to a single p1.cpp, but all of the SuperMarket functions are implemented.

 How To Compile:

 -Run the 'make' command